tzniceguy/30daysfrontenddevelopment/README.md

 - Share your progress and learnings!

 **Stay tuned!** As I complete the challenge, this repository will be filled with practical examples and code you can reference in your own front-end development endeavors.

+**Change of Structure ** As the challenge is ongoing, i just figured out i should place all projects in a single projects since i will be developing mostly a single page, i thought of using app router `app/` to jot the challenge completed as for day1 project the structure will be `app/day1/` to `app/day30`.